ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Removed EAN-13 references and IANA registration
 - Add section on Claim Trustworthiness to Security Considerations
 - Entirely remove section 4.4 that discussed including keys in claims
+- Largely rewrite the first paragraphs in section 1, the introduction

 --- contributor